phsft-bot/build-configuration/README.md

+# Prevent Jenkins builds
+Mention `[skip-ci]` in the title or body of a pull request to prevent Jenkins from automatically testing it.
+Useful for instance for documentation changes.

 # Build Configuration Integration
 This configuration allows administrators of @phsft-bot bot to specify which platform and compiler flags to build pullrequests on.

 # Grammar (BNF notation)